jrgong420/log-view/README.md

 **Type**: Boolean
 **Default**: false

-When enabled, hides top-level reply buttons (timeline and topic footer) from all users except the topic owner in categories configured for owner comments.
-Post-level reply buttons (on individual posts) remain visible and are styled as primary actions.
+When enabled, hides reply buttons on posts authored by non-owners in categories configured for owner comments.
+This applies in **both filtered and regular topic views**.

+**Behavior**:
+- Posts authored by the topic owner: reply buttons remain visible
+- Posts authored by other users: reply buttons are hidden
+- Applies only in categories configured in "Owner Comment Categories"
+- Does not check the "Allowed Groups" setting (applies regardless of group membership)

 **Important limitations**:
 - This is a **UI-only restriction** and does not prevent replies via:
   - Keyboard shortcuts (Shift+R)
   - API calls
   - Browser console manipulation
-- Only applies in categories configured in "Owner Comment Categories"
 - For true access control, use Discourse's built-in category permissions

-**Use case**: Reduce visual clutter and gently encourage users to use post-level replies in journal-style topics, while still allowing flexibility for those who need it.
+**Use case**: In journal-style topics, encourage users to reply to the topic owner's posts while reducing clutter from reply buttons on other users' posts.

 #### Embedded Reply Buttons
 **Type**: Boolean (automatically enabled)